Time zone by time zone, another new year sweeps into view

 At least for a day, thoughts focused on possibilities, even elusive ones like world peace, and mustering — finally — a resolve to keep the next array of resolutions.

-In a sign of that hope, children met St. Nicholas in a crowded metro station in Kharkiv, Ukraine.
-Yet Russian attacks continued New Year’s Eve, and Ukrainian soldiers spent the day — and night — in the trenches.
-Many Ukrainians returned to the capital, Kyiv, to spend New Year’s Eve with their loved ones.
-With millions without electricity, no big celebrations were planned, and a curfew was in effect as the clock struck at midnight.

-French President Emmanuel Macron rang in the new year with “a message of unity and trust” in a televised address Saturday and pledged continuing support for Ukraine.
+In Paris, thousands celebrated on the Champs Elysees, while French President Emmanuel Macron pledged continuing support for Ukraine in a televised New Year’s address.
 “During the coming year, we will be unfailingly at your side,” Macron said.
 “We will help you until victory and we will be together to build a just and lasting peace.
 Count on France and count on Europe.”

+Big Ben chimed as more than 100,000 revelers gathered along the River Thames to watch a spectacular fireworks show around the London Eye.
+The display featured a drone light display of a crown and Queen Elizabeth II’s portrait on a coin hovering in the sky, paying tribute to Britain’s longest-serving monarch who died in September.

 Turkey’s most populous city, Istanbul, brought in 2023 with street festivities and fireworks.
 At St. Antuan Catholic Church, dozens of Christians prayed for the new year and marked former Pope Benedict XVI’s passing.
 The Vatican announced Benedict died Saturday at age 95.